CEI-lab/ece3400-2018/docs/lab4.md

   For c1, select *Use this clock*.
 Also select *Enter output clock frequency* and set it to *25.0 MHz* as the Requested Setting.
 Make sure you set the clock duty cycle to *50%*.

   For c2, select *Use this clock*.
 Also select Also select *Enter output clock frequency* and set it to *50.0 MHz* as the Requested Setting.
-We are making this clock, despite having CLOCK 50 as the reference clock, for the others to always be phase-locked to.
+You are making this clock, despite having CLOCK 50 as the reference clock, for the others to always be phase-locked to.
 As such, you should be sure to use this clock instead of CLOCK_50.
 Make sure you set the clock duty cycle to *50%*.

   11. Jump to the summary tab and select *nameyouchose*_inst.v and *nameyouchose*_bb.v.
 Your design should look like the block on the left of the picture below.